themi/has_lineage/README.md

 # HasLineage

 Is a hierarchical data management tool.
 It uses Materialised Path for fast lookup queries and also doubles as a sort order for displaying the leafs.
-Adjacency pattern is used to maintain hierachy integrity.
+In addition, the Adjacency pattern is used to maintain hierachy integrity to allow the path to be re-adjusted as changes inevidably occur.

+Initially (using Adjacency) I was frustrated by lengthy retrevial times of large trees so I tried out Materialised Path which was lightning quick at retreval but awkward when the tree was modified.
+So I had the idea of keeping Adjency in to hold the integrity of the tree while the Materialised path was being adjusted.

 ![tree sample diagram](http://hemi.co.nz/signature/has_lineage_tree_path_diag.png)

 ## Other Hierarchy strategies

 I started this project as a training exercise and in the process picked up more data on hierarchical patterns.
-In researching this subject I found the following startegies:
+That research yeilded the following:

 #### Adjacency List
 * Each record has a key to its immediate parent.